Visit with the Armed Forces

-A Visit With the Armed Forces was a 30-minute TV series which aired on the now-defunct DuMont Television Network Mondays at 8pm EST from July 3, 1950, to January 22, 1951.
+A Visit With the Armed Forces is a 30-minute TV series which aired on the now-defunct DuMont Television Network Mondays at 8pm EST from July 3, 1950, to January 22, 1951.
 As its title suggests, the series consisted of documentary films on the United States armed forces.

 Episode status

 Little else is known about the series, and it appears that no episodes survive.